theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions/call-via-commandline.md

 {: .box-tip }
 **Tip:** The XU server offers further functionalities e.g., checking the status of an (asynchronous) extraction, receiving logs or metadara of an extraction, etc. These functionalities are only available via [Webservices](./call-via-webservice#weitere-webservices).
 --->

+### Basic Authentication via Commandline

+The commandline tool supports extractions with basic authentication.<br>
+When scheduling extractions by executing the command line tool, you can pass credentials for basic authentication as arguments.
+While the user name can be passed directly, the password needs to be stored in a file that is accessible by the `xu.exe`.

+1. Create a password file with the following command: `xu.exe -f <path to the location and name of the file>`, e.g. `xu.exe -f "C:\temp\[name of the password file]"`.
+You don't have to create this documents in advance.
+2. Enter a valid password as requested by the cmd screen.
+It must consist of at least 8 characters.
+3. Pass a user name and the path to the password file as arguments in the command line tool, e.g. <br>
+`xu.exe -s todd.theobald.local -p 8165 -e -n MSEG -u Alice -b "C:\temp\password_custom_user"`.

+{: .box-note }
+**Note:** For more information use the command `xu.exe -h`.

 #### Related Links
 - [Call via Script](https://kb.theobald-software.com/xtract-universal/call-extraction-via-script)
 - [Call via Scheduler](./call-via-scheduler)